approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

     --enable-simple-responses
 ```

-> **NOTE:** The variables (${VARIABLE_NAME}) in the `aws` command are defined in the `.env` file and others will be exported to the environment as we go through the instructions.
-For example the value for the `${AWS_HTTP_API_ID}` can only be known after we create the API, therefore is not present in the `.env` file, but you will see an instruction to export it to the environment after you create the API.
+> **NOTE:** The required variables (${VARIABLE_NAME}) in the `aws` command are defined in the `.env` file and others will be exported to the environment as we go through the instructions.
+For example the value for the `${AWS_HTTP_API_ID}` can only be known after we create the API, so it is not in the `.env` file, but you will see an instruction to export at the appropriate point.

-Choose the one you fill more comfortable with and you will have the same outcome.
+Choose the one you feel more comfortable with, you will get the same outcome either way.

 [TOC](#toc-table-of-contents)